-Students choose EITHER of the languages to study for the entire year.
-This 100 hour course meets the NSW Stage 4 mandatory language study requirements.
+Students complete a 100 hour course that meets the NSW Stage 4 mandatory language study requirements.

 In Stage 4, lessons focus on building communication skills in everyday topics in the students' own world.
 Lessons have multiple activities which assist in developing listening, reading, speaking and writing skills while utilising Web-based technologies to more readily acquire vocabulary.